-Being a business owner you must build up your personality as well as your business enterprise professionally.
 Being a creative person you design attractive websites for your clients in a stipulated time frame, but it’s only fair when they return the favor.
 Hence, to avoid complexity with payment, convey your payment terms to your clients and especially to your new customers.

 Establish payment deadline:

 Necessarily, all your customers won’t be equally punctual in settling the payment.
 Irregular payment may put a kink in your business by putting a hold on the cash flow.
 Such a situation may result in a heavy economic downturn as you need your payments on time to carry out your other business expenses.
 Therefore, you must establish a payment deadline to ensure that you receive all your payment on time.

 Provide a wide option for payment so that your clients can pay off immediately.
 Limiting the payment modes to certain platforms may hinder your timely cash flow as your clients may not agree with that.
 Hence, either you mention your payment methods before or offer them multiple options.

 Chasing your clients for payment after the due date may seem daunting.
 Hence, mention the late fee policy in your payment terms.